josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 mechanism for reflecting the work that they do for the IETF back to their ISOC management.

-IETFAdminOrg's oversight functions must be complete and coherent.
+IAO's oversight functions must be complete and coherent.
 For example, it might either take on full oversight responsibility for staff employment functions (including reporting structures and career development), or the oversight role must be limited to review input